← Insights & Guides · Updated · 13 min read

 Respondent.io is not a research platform — it is a recruitment marketplace.
 You define screening criteria, post a study, and Respondent matches you with qualified participants from its professional panel.
 The platform is particularly strong for B2B recruitment, connecting researchers with participants by job title, company size, industry, and tool usage.
 At approximately $100 per participant, it provides quality panelists for teams that already have their own moderation and analysis tools.

 The trade-off is that Respondent provides participants, not research infrastructure.
 You still need a platform for conducting interviews, recording sessions, analyzing findings, and managing knowledge.
 For teams using tools like Zoom or Google Meet for ad hoc interviews and managing analysis in spreadsheets, Respondent fills the recruitment gap.
 For teams seeking an end-to-end solution, a platform like User Intuition bundles recruitment, moderation, analysis, and knowledge management into a single workflow.
+That distinction is clearer in participant recruitment platform vs research panel and in Respondent vs User Intuition.

-How Do AI Interviews Compare to Human-Moderated Sessions?
+How Do AI Interviews Complement Human-Moderated Sessions?

 Human moderators bring real advantages: rapport-building, the ability to follow unexpected conversational threads, and the credibility that some stakeholders assign to human-led research.
 UserTesting’s moderators are skilled professionals who conduct thoughtful sessions.